In a Nutshell

 Homeowner Debt

-The pandemic brought with it high unemployment rates resulting in homeowners falling behind their mortgage payments.
+The pandemic brought with it high unemployment rates resulting in homeowners falling behind on their mortgage payments.
 Even when the unemployment rates remained low, homeowners faced the same challenge as mortgage payments were affected by increased interest rates.

 Retirement Debt